 - Seminary core requirement (SCR) or other MA program requirement (MAT, MATM, MACL)

 These abbreviations also appear in quarterly class schedules.
 A current list may be found at schedule.fuller.edu//registrar/schedule/attributes.html.

 - Roberta R. King, Professor of Communication and Ethnomusicology

-- Kirsteen Kim – Professor of Theology and World Christianity
+- Kirsteen Kim, Associate Dean of the Center for Missiological Research and Professor of Theology and World Christianity

 - C. Douglas McConnell, Professor of Leadership and Intercultural Studies

 - Bryant L. Myers, Professor of Transformational Development

 - Timothy Kiho Park, Senior Professor of Asian Missions